AnYun/AzureRetailPrice/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-For details, please refer to [LICENSE.txt](LICENSE).
+For details, please refer to [LICENSE](LICENSE.txt).